ffasolin/bookmark_manager/README.md

 I would like to see a list of links at my homepage

 As a User
-So that I can choose a link
+So that I can quickly visit links
 I would like to see the links in descending order

 As a User